askming/study_notes/notes/Stats/Book-Causal Inference What If.md

 ## Chapter 6 Graphical representation of causal effects
 - Key ideas/points in this chapter
   - What is a DAG (Direct Acyclic Graph), what is it used for?
+(6.1)
-  - DAG representation of the key causal inference concepts: marginal/conditional independence, positivity, and consistency
+  - DAG representation of the key causal inference concepts: marginal/conditional independence, positivity, and consistency (Section 6.2 to 6.4)
+  - D-seperation (6.4)
+  - Faithfullness (6.4)
-  - Type of biases
+  - Type of biases (6.5)
-  - DAG representation of effect modification
+  - DAG representation of effect modification (6.6)

 ### 6.1 Causal diagrams